astrealRBLX/RoUI3/README.md

         - ✔️ Hold `CTRL+SHIFT` to snap to keyframes
         - ✔️ Snap to timestamps
       - ✔️ Preview keyframes based on scrubber time
-    - 🔜 Timeline pane
+    - ✔️ Timeline pane
       - ✔️ Dynamic keyframe rendering based on app state
-      - 🔜 Keyframes
+      - ✔️ Keyframes
         - ✔️ Selection support
         - ✔️ Right-click context menu
           - ✔️ Delete keyframe
         - ✔️ `CTRL` click support for selecting multiple keyframes
-        - ❔ Long press support for moving a keyframe
-- ❌ Exporting
+- ✔️ Exporting
-  - ❌ Data serialization
+  - ✔️ Data serialization
-- ❌ Importing
-  - ❌ Data deserialization
-- ❌ Animation controller module
+- ✔️ Animation controller module
-  - ❌ Play an animation
+  - ✔️ Play an animation
-  - ❌ Support animation options
+  - ✔️ Support animation options
-    - ❌ Speed scale
+    - ✔️ Speed scale
-    - ❌ Reverse
-  - ❌ Pause an animation
+  - ✔️ Pause an animation
-  - ❌ Skip to end of an animation
+  - ✔️ Skip to end of an animation
-  - ❌ Reusable animations
+  - ✔️ Cancel an animation
+  - ✔️ Yield for an animation to conclude